Eaton School District

 at EMS

-Chrissy Krause, Health Tech at BEES
+- Chrissy Krause, Health Tech at BEES

-Dawn Pennington, Health Tech at EES
+- Dawn Pennington, Health Tech at EES

-Lisa Farley, Health Tech at EHS & GES
+- Maycee Kohl, Health Tech at GES

-Contact Michelle Been for any questions or concerns at 454-3402 or mbeen@eaton.k12.co.us .
+- Contact Michelle Been for any questions or concerns at 454-3402 or mbeen@eaton.k12.co.us.

 By accessing the parent portal under the health tab you are able to see what immunization records the school has on file for your child.
+To access the parent portal, you can use the following link: https://eatonco.infinitecampus.org/campus/portal/eaton.jsp

-Parents/Guardians are encouraged to follow the Colorado Department of Public Health and Environment (CDPHE) How Sick is Too Sick? / How Sick is Too Sick (Spanish)
+- Parents/Guardians are encouraged to follow the Colorado Department of Public Health and Environment (CDPHE)

-In order to administer any medication at school, prescription or over-the-counter, parents/guardians must submit a Medication Administration Authorization form for each medication to be administered.
-Authorization forms are good school year to school year.
-Medication must come in its original, properly labeled container, and brought in by the parent or guardian.
-Please see the Eaton School District’s medication policy here.
-You may download the medication form from this website under the medication tab or by clicking on the above link.
+- You may download the medication form from this website under the medication tab or by clicking on the above link.
 High School students may possess and self administer certain medications during the school day.
 More information may be found under the medication tab or by contacting your school nurse.
 EXCEPTION: A student who requires the use of emergency rescue medications may be allowed to self-carry.
 Your health care provider can give permission to self-carry on the medication authorization form.
 More information may be found under asthma or allergy tabs.

 Vision and Hearing Screening